 The planar rotator (Vedel Jensen and Gundersen, 1993) comes in two forms, Isotropic Planar Rotator or Vertical Planar Rotator, depending on if isotropic or vertical sections are used.
 Computer simulations show the variance of the estimates is lower than with the nucleator (Vedel Jensen and Gundersen, 1993, Fig. 5).
 This probe is based on the Pappus-Guldinus theorum (Vedel Jensen and Gundersen, 1993, section 3): “If any planar figure revolves about an external axis in its plane, the volume of the solid so generated is equal to the product of the area of the figure and the distance travelled by the center of gravity of the figure”.

 The event that is marked is the intersection of the lines with the boundary of the particle (red x’s).
-Then for each line, the distance from the vertical to the ‘red x’ is measured in both directions, and both distances are squared, and the mean of the two squared values is calculated (Vedel Jensen and Gundersen, 1993, table 1), this value is called ‘li2‘.
-If the intersection of the particle boundary and the parallel line represents the outside of the particle cross section, only the distance from the vertical to the boundary that represents the inside of the particle cross section is used (see li,1- in Vedel Jensen and Gundersen, 1993, table 1).
+Then for each line, the distance from the vertical to the ‘red x’ is calculated in both directions (+ direction is to the right and – direction is to the left), and both distances are squared, and the mean of the two squared values is calculated (Vedel Jensen and Gundersen, 1993, table 1 and figure 6), this value is called ‘li2‘.
+If there are two intersections in a given direction both intersections are marked; in other words if the line at first does not go through the cross section but then encounters it (Vedel Jensen and Gundersen, Fig. 6, see the i=3 line) both distances are squared, the resulting squares are subtracted and divided by two to represent only the part of the cross section the line goes through (see line-row i=3 and columns li,1- and li,2- in Vedel Jensen and Gundersen, 1993, table 1).
 To calculate the volume estimate:

 V = π (t) ∑ li2 (Vedel Jensen and Gundersen, 1993, table 1)